Police investigating former National MP Andrew Falloon over explicit image allegations

 "The investigation determined it did not meet the threshold for prosecution.
 As such, no further action will be taken."

+On Tuesday, police told 1 NEWS "we have today been made aware of further allegations raised by the Leader of the National Party and we are now seeking more information in relation to these matters".

-Mr Falloon resigned from Parliament after it was revealed he allegedly sent a pornographic image to a young woman, who complained to the police, and then contacted the Prime Minister's office.
+Mr Falloon resigned from Parliament on Monday after it was revealed he allegedly sent a pornographic image to a young woman, who complained to the police, and then contacted the Prime Minister's office.